What is PCI DSS

 PCI recommends organisations to have a restriction on who all can access sensitive credit card information.
 The Organization should have identity management tools for this purpose.
 SOC’s can monitor user logon activity through integrations with the active directory.
 This will give a clear picture into who all are doing what and where within the network.

 The organization identity management should ensure that a unique ID should be assigned to each person with computer access.
-A SOC can will monitor user behaviour based on this identifiers and can correlate information with both human and machine intelligence to identify the users within the network.
+A SOC can will monitor user behaviour based on these identifiers and can correlate information with both human and machine intelligence to identify the users within the network.

 Organizations should restrict physical access to locations storing cardholder data.
 The SOC can correlate data from network access, physical access obtained as log and can identify if there is any unauthorised entry into such locations.